yy3488/b9122/grading/style.md

 ## ternary operators

-We encourage you to use ternary operators, which condense the code.
-The following three examples are equivalent, but they get shorter:
+We encourage you to use ternary operators to make functions shorter.
+These operators condense the code and are still readable.
+The following three examples are equivalent, but they get shorter.

+Here is a typical conditional:

 ```python
 if a <= 0: